 Method IV: Leaf Blower

 The leaf blower isn’t a common method really.
 But as it stands, it works pretty fine too.
-Leaf blowers usually blow out air and that’s why using them become really simple.
+Leaf blowers usually blow out air and that’s why using them becomes really simple.

 To use a leaf blower you would need to be patient too.
 Leaf blowers will waste so much air and only allow a little to go into your mattress at any given time.
-Because of this, it might actually take some time to get it done with.
+Because of this, it might actually take some time to get it done.